iHomeschool Network

 11. The last part of the block is our evening rhythm, which is a family activity we participate in together.

-This rotation keeps us on track and allows me some one on one time with each kid throughout the school day.
+This rotation keeps us on track and allows me some one-on-one time with each kid throughout the school day.